Bravetank/100-days-of-code/r1-log.md

 ### Day 7
 More exercises on manipulating the DOM, selectors, changing attributes etc. Completed Scorekeeper demo from the course and uploaded to Github.

+### Day 8
+More exercises on the DOM, this time working on the Color Selector game in Colt Steele's Web Developer Bootcamp course.
+Good refresher on Math.random & Math.floor.